DRS 2022 Conversation, Bilbao:

 - How do we best capture the dilemmas of Inclusive Design and communicate them both within the field and beyond?

 Inclusion is an aspirational concept, or is it?
-Literature within the field of Inclusive Design (ID) suggests that we may be entering a new era where practitioners in the field are questioning what it means to be inclusive (Bianchin and Heylighen, 2017; 2018).
+Literature within the field of Inclusive Design (ID) suggests that we may be entering a new era where researchers and practitioners in the field are questioning what it means to be inclusive (Bianchin and Heylighen, 2017; 2018).

 Surely, there is no true inclusion since someone will always be excluded, which is why the definition of the Design Council (2008) of ID states “Inclusive Design is a general approach to designing in which designers ensure that their products and services address the needs of the widest possible audience, irrespective of age or ability.”

 Exclusion will always be a factor, or will it?
 What is the most appropriate way of capturing what ID is trying to do in a manner that isn’t misleading or, in fact, not challenging what it means to be inclusive.

 As the philosophical basis of Inclusive Design and at the forefront of the Equality, Diversity and Inclusion (EDI) movement, it seems imperative to further interrogate potential weaknesses, paradoxes and dilemmas from both a philosophical and a practical point of view on Inclusive Design.
 The conversation will explore this and further ask, how can we contribute to ensuring a critically reflective reevaluation allows us to move forward and grow?
 What isn’t working within our field?
 What are the dilemmas of Inclusive Design and how do we categorically capture and successfully communicate them with the practitioners in the field?